- Tel: 020 8546 7711

 If you give birth early, or your baby needs caring for in a Neonatal Unit, it can be an anxious time for you and your family.
 We fully understand the rollercoaster of feelings you will experience if your baby is admitted to our unit.
 We aim to give the very best standard of care to you and your baby and have a permanent team of highly experienced medical and nursing staff who understand just how stressful a time it can be.

 When your baby is admitted to the Neonatal Unit, their condition will be assessed and any necessary medical action taken.
 If you are unable to see your baby immediately, a digital photograph will be taken for you.
+We also provide knitted squares, to be placed next to mum, dad and baby to transfer each other's scent between one another.
+This enhances bonding and can help increase mum's breast milk supply.
 The equipment may seem strange and frightening, but the nursing staff will be able to explain the purpose of each item.
 You will always be kept informed of the progress of your baby and please do not be afraid to ask questions at any time.

-You will find below more information about the Unit.
-Our Parent Support Co-ordinator, Pauline Woods and any other member of staff are also available for further advice.
-Please watch our short film to can see inside our unit and find out more about how we care for premature and sick babies:
+You will find more information about the Unit below.
+Our Parent Support Co-ordinators, Pauline Woods and Sarah Weatherhead, as well as other members of staff are available for further advice.
+Please watch our short film to see inside our unit and find out more about how we care for premature and sick babies:

 Born Too Soon is a registered charity established in 1985 by parents and staff to offer support to parents who had a baby or babies being cared for on the Neonatal Unit at Kinston Hospital.